umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

    - Liquidators will not take the risk of obtaining and holding `u/Luna` when there is a risk of Luna sinking deep.
 6. In case of the big crash, liquidators won't perform a liquidation, Bob will run away with 1M USD, system will end up with a bad debt and obligation to pay Alice.

-We propose to set a per token parameter: **max collateral utilization** using Cosmos SDK v0.46 gov messages.
+We propose to set a per token parameter: **max collateral utilization** stored in the `Token` registry (see ADR-004).
 The system will forbid to make any collateral related operation if the operation would move token _collateral utilization_ above _max collateral utilization_.

 Stable assets will have high max collateral utilization (can go even to 99%).
 Volatile assets should have significant smaller collateral utilization.